PaulineSpinga/blog/content/blog/HCI/hci-Dark-Design-Patterns.md

 If security verification is necessary, make the process efficient and user-friendly.
 Use modern authentication methods that prioritize both security and convenience.

 - **Optional User Feedback**:
 Allow users to provide feedback on their decision.
 This not only provides valuable insights for improving user experience but also gives users a sense of agency in the process.
-As mentionned, this step must remain *optional*
+As mentionned, this step must remain *optional*.

 - **Provide Clear Consequences**:
 Clearly outline the consequences of deleting the account, but do so in a way that is informative rather than manipulative.
 Users appreciate transparency, and knowing the implications can help them make informed decisions.